quacksouls/bitburner/doc/guide/hgw.md

 [set of experiments](../../data/hgw/world.md), we used a purchased server having 524,288GB RAM to steal money from `n00dles`, `joesguns`, and `phantasy`.
 Let's call this the _pbatcher technique_.
-When targeting `n00dles`, the pbatcher technique required 53 minutes to steal $100m, outperforming the wbatcher technique.
-However, this is still worse than the naive technique, which required nearly 42 minutes.
+When targeting `n00dles`, the pbatcher technique requires 53 minutes to steal $100m, outperforming the wbatcher technique.
+However, this is still worse than the naive technique, which requires nearly 42 minutes.
 When targeting `joesguns`, we start to see the effectiveness of the pbatcher technique.
 While the naive technique requires about 1 hour and 26 minutes to steal $1b from `joesguns`, the pbatcher technique requires 29